ADK 46: The Santanoni Range

 (challenge: sing boggy oggy oggy oggy oggy to the tune of “Body” by Megan Thee Stallion.)

 As I mentioned earlier in this post, Couchsachraga (Cook-sa-crah-ga) was mis-measured back in the day when the 46 High Peaks were established.
 It is technically below the 4K threshold (along with 3 others) but is still lovingly included on the list.
 We were now descending the area from Times Square, and into the thick of the mud – so much more mud than I’ve ever encountered in the High Peaks before.
 The heat of the day was getting to us, so we stopped often to hydrate and catch our breath.
-Ely did a magnificent job of navigating the 1.5 miles (or maybe more) to the next summit, and even getting us across the infamous bog unscathed!
+We made it across the infamous bog unscathed!
 We did not fall in (neither there nor on the way back) !! what more could a girl ask for… After what seemed like forever wading through mud, climbing, and praying for a break, we made it to our tree-covered destination with no view at 12:50PM.
 We celebrated by trying to take photos with the sign (some men were napping on the rock next to the sign?!) and devouring snacks.
 Now, we just had to simply (lol) retrace our steps back to Times Square…and would have to not only descent Couch, but also climb back up to the intersection.
 I had no idea this was part of the route – but yes, you will descend Couch, and re-climb up to the intersection.
 Ahhhh…

 Panther Peak (last hoorah)